 8) The state Democratic Party persisted in sending all-white delegations to the national Democratic convention.
 African Americans in 1964 created the Freedom Democratic Party, and sent 62 blacks and 4 whites to challenge the seating of the “regular” Democratic delegation.
 Civil rights worker Fannie Lou Hamer testified how she had repeatedly been denied the right to vote, and had even been beaten at the instruction of police.
 The national Democratic Party promptly changed its national party rules to bar in the future any state party delegation that engaged in racial discrimination.
 In 1968 the Freedom Democrats joined with white labor union leaders and with College Democratic chapters to create a more biracial “loyalist” Democratic group, loyal to the national Democratic Party.
 In both 1968 and 1972, the national Democratic Party unseated the regular Democrats, and seated the loyalist Democrats instead.
 Finally, the national Democratic Party was refusing to recognize Mississippi’s historically all-white regulars.

 9) Well, the federal 1965 Voting Rights Act finally outlawed the racially discriminatory voting devices such as the literacy test and poll tax, so now African American voter registration came to equal that of whites.
 Though African Americans due to migration to other states no longer made up a majority of the state, Mississippi nevertheless did have the highest percentage of blacks in the nation.
 The all-white state legislature in 1966 looked at the map of the state’s U.S. House districts and thought, “Woops, the old Mississippi Delta district has a black population majority, blacks can vote now, they can elect an African American congressman.
 Guess it’s time to redraw our House districts.
 I know, instead of having geographically compact and culturally meaningful districts, why don’t we just split the majority black Delta area up into three House districts.
 We’ll just draw those three House districts so that they go across the state, all the way from the Louisiana to the Alabama state lines.
 Golly, each district now has a white population majority.
 Guess what, each district ends up electing a white Democrat.”
 (Obviously, I’m just making up what I believe they were thinking.
 Documentation is provided in Frank Parker’s 1990 book, Black Votes Count, page 50.)
 African American plaintiffs filed a federal court challenge to this practice, and finally the state agreed to recreate the Mississippi Delta Congressional district.
 The first election under this new plan was in 1982, and a conservative white Republican Webb Franklin narrowly beat African American legislator Robert Clark (the district was more racially split than it is today).
 Four years later, a young, professional, African American, Democrat Mike Espy, unseated Franklin.
 Today, civil rights pioneer Bennie Thompson of course occupies that seat.
 Thompson was first elected alderman in 1969 and four years later mayor of Bolton, and was able to take office in both cases only after a federal court rejected whites' election challenges.
-In 2022 Congressman Thompson is chairing the Select Committee to Investigate the January 6th Attack on the United States Capitol, a Committee that has operated in my opinion more effectively than either of the Trump impeachment processes.
+In 2022 Congressman Thompson chaired the Select Committee to Investigate the January 6th Attack on the United States Capitol, a Committee that operated in my opinion more effectively than either of the Trump impeachment processes and that lit a fire under the federal Justice Department so that they did indeed get former President Trump indicted for alleged federal crimes.

 11) Some people blame the state legislature for this state of affairs, but polls suggest that the average white voter was supportive of segregation up into the 1960s.
 One poll in 1969 showed that a majority of white Mississippians believed that “many federal laws were unconstitutional,” that “most Supreme Court decisions were not in the best interests of the country,” and that “the federal government is so powerful that it is like living in a dictatorship.”
 Of course, these conservative views may also reflect reaction against non-racial issues, such as the Supreme Court’s decisions protecting the rights of those accused of crimes or striking down religious practices in the public schools.
 But all three Mississippi governors of the 1960s were segregationists.
 Ross Barnett’s campaign theme was: “Roll with Ross.
 He’s for segregation one hundred percent.
 He’s not a mod-rate like some other gent.”
 Paul Johnson’s slogan was Stand Tall with Paul, reflecting his role as lieutenant governor during the Ole Miss integration when he tried to block James Meredith’s entry.
 John Bell Williams in the late 1960s was most known for being stripped of his congressional seniority by House Democrats after he backed Goldwater.